 (July 28) Since 1970 there have been 13 matches with multiple challengers, with 12 teams serving as the initial Challenger of Record (COR).
 Historically, one-third of the original COR's have resigned their position.
 Including the upcoming 35th Defense of the America's Cup scheduled for 2017, the initial COR has resigned four times; three times also withdrawing from competition, and one time remaining a challenger.

-(Dec 15) The story of sailing for the 2013 America's Cup is told in a new 224-page book, just released by McGraw-Hill/International Marine.
+(Dec 15) The story of sailing for the 2013 America's Cup is told in a new 224-page book, from McGraw-Hill/International Marine.
 Winging It focuses on the sailing and racing of the 34th America's Cup, including selecting the AC72 yachts for the event, the races of the Louis Vuitton Cup, and the epic America's Cup Final that featured a stunning comeback and gut-wrenching loss.
-Co-authors Diane Swintal and Robert Kamins helped cover the event in San Francisco for CupInfo, and Steve Tsuchiya witnessed the match on the water from start to finish.
+Authors Diane Swintal and Robert Kamins covered the event in San Francisco for CupInfo, and Steve Tsuchiya witnessed the match on the water from start to finish.

 2013 America's Cup Highlights on CupInfo:

 America's Cup Match 2013